-• One 3-hour theory examination paper 60%
+• One 2-hour theory examination 60%

+• One 1-hour in-course test 15%

-• Two 1-hour In-course tests or equivalent 30%
+• Tutorial tests 15%

-• Practical work 10%
+• Laboratory work 10%

+PHYS0421 INTRODUCTION TO ELECTRICITY AND

+MAGNETISM

-PHYS0421 INTRODUCTION TO ELECTRICITY AND MAGNETISM (3 P-Credits) Semester 2 Level 0 Pre-requisite: CXC/CSEC Physics or GCE "O" Level Physics Course Content: This is a pre-calculus course covering two main areas of Physics that are very closely related. • Electric field and potential: Definition of point charge.
-Coulomb's law; The electric field E;
+Course Content: This is a pre-calculus course covering two main areas of Physics that are very closely related.

-charge.
-Coulomb's law; The electric field E; Force on a charge q in electric field E; Electric potential; Charge q traversing electric potential ΔV ; Definition of the electron volt; Electric potential energy; Charge q in a conducting sphere; Resulting E and V; Capacitors: Q = CV; Capacitance of the parallel plate capacitor and the electric field between charged plates; Dielectrics; Energy stored in a charged capacitor and energy density in terms of E; Capacitors in series and parallel;
+Electric field and potential: Definition of point charge.
+Coulomb's law; The electric field E; Force on a charge q in electric field E; Electric potential; Charge q traversing electric potential ΔV; Definition of the electron volt; Electric potential energy; Charge q in a conducting sphere; Resulting E and V; Capacitors: Q = CV;

+Capacitance of the parallel plate capacitor and the electric field between charged plates; Dielectrics; Energy stored in a charged capacitor and energy density in terms of E; Capacitors in series and parallel;
-• Ohm's Law: Resistors in series and parallel; Emf, internal resistance and terminal potential difference of a battery; Kirchhoff's laws and applications; Electric power for DC and AC voltages;

-• Magnetism: Force on current-carrying wire in a magnetic field; Definition of magnetic field B; Force due to B on charge q moving with velocity v; B due to a long straight currentcarrying wire and a solenoid; Force between current-carrying conductors; Definition of the Coulomb and Ampere;

-• Electromagnetic Induction: Faraday's law of electromagnetic induction; Lenz's law; Motional emf; The inductance L; Energy stored in an inductor and energy density in terms of B; Electric generators;

-• Logic Gates and their truth tables.
+- Ohm's Law: Resistors in series and parallel; Emf, internal resistance and terminal potential difference of a battery; Kirchhoff's laws and applications; Electric power for DC and AC voltages; - Magnetism: Force on current-carrying wire in a magnetic field; Definition of magnetic field B; Force due to B on charge q moving with velocity v; B due to a long straight current-carrying wire and a solenoid; Force between current-carrying conductors; Definition of the Coulomb and Ampere; - Electromagnetic Induction: Faraday's law of electromagnetic induction; Lenz's law; Motional emf; The inductance L; Energy stored in an inductor and energy density in terms of B; Electric generators; - Logic Gates and their truth tables.
 P-type and n-type semiconductors; Diodes;

-- One 3-hour theory examination paper 60%
+• One 2-hour theory examination 60%

-- Two 1-hour In-course tests or equivalent 30%

-- Practical work
+• One 1-hour in-course test 15%

+• Tutorial tests 15%

-10%
+• Laboratory work 10%